ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

 -----------------------------------

 Partial matching is a big issue with data.frame. df &lt;- data.frame(abc = 1, xyz = "a") df$x df\[, "xyz"\]

+### Hands-on Exercise

+The datset that we will be using comes from the National Electronic Injury Surveillance System (NEISS) <https://www.cpsc.gov/research--statistics/neiss-injury-data> Here is a short description of the data file from the NEISS.

+*"Each record (case) is separated by a carriage return/line feed, and the fields (parameters and narrative) are separated by a tab character, which you can specify as the delimiter when importing into a spreadsheet or database."*

+Before you read in the data, please take a look at the following two files: **NEISS\_SAS\_formats.txt** and **NEISS\_SAS\_variance.txt** These two files will act as the codebook for the data.

+Read the data file, **nss15.tsv** file from the sub-folder/directory, **Data** and call the data as **nss15** variable.

+Hint: Use the File --&gt; Import --&gt; Data DataSet option to read the file.
+To remind the data is in a tab-separated format.

+Hint: Watch out for the Data Type choices that are suggested to you and choose the appropriate ones

+Hint: Please watch out for any warnings or issues while R/Rstudio is reading the files.
+If you spot any errors, think of how to fix it.
+After fixing the problems (if any), go back and read the file.

+Answer the following questions.

+-   How many cases are reported in this dataset?
+-   How many covariates this dataset has?
+-   Access CPSC Case \# 150620565 and report the following things: What is the age of the patient?
+What is the Race, weight, Stratum, Sex, Race and Diagnosis
+-   How many are more than 100 years old?
+-   How many cases were taken to **Children's Hospital**?
+From the reported cases, get the CPSC case number and age for the 20th entry.
+-   Report the number of cases for the month of May?
+Tell us how many cases were reported for May 13 - May 16, 2015?
+Use this information to answer the following questions.

+1. What hospitals were the cases went to (provide a table)?
+2. How many were children ( &lt; 5 years)?
+3.  provide the proportion of male/female?
+4. What was the race distribution?

 Hands-on exercise using Wisconsin Breast Cancer dataset
 -------------------------------------------------------